AI Use Cases/Professional Services

 The Problem

 Professional Services firms manage expense auditing across fragmented systems - Maconomy, Deltek Vision, Workday PSA - where finance teams manually reconcile consultant submissions against project budgets, contractual billing rules, and client-specific policies.
 A single managing director's $2M engagement might have 40+ team members submitting expenses across months, each requiring line-item verification against statement of work terms, billable vs. non-billable classifications, and reimbursement caps.
-This manual process consumes 60-80 hours monthly per finance operations staffer and introduces systematic blind spots: scope creep expenses slip through uncaught, consultant misclassifications inflate project costs, and audit trails remain incomplete for SOX-regulated public company clients.
+This manual process swallows most of each finance operations staffer's month and introduces systematic blind spots: scope creep expenses slip through uncaught, consultant misclassifications inflate project costs, and audit trails remain incomplete for SOX-regulated public company clients.

 Revenue & Operational Impact

-The downstream impact is measurable and material.
-Firms lose 2-5% of project margin to undetected expense misallocations and write-offs.
+Price the leak with your own numbers.
+Assume even 2% of project margin goes to undetected expense misallocations and write-offs - a conservative working assumption for a firm auditing by sample - and multiply it across your engagement portfolio.
 Realization rates - the ratio of actual revenue collected to billable hours - drop when expense disputes delay invoicing or require post-engagement adjustments.
-Audit cycles for client billing extend 15-20 days because finance must manually trace each expense back to engagement terms, contractual language, and approval chains.
-For firms with 500+ billable consultants, this friction translates to $400K - $800K annual margin leakage and delayed cash conversion.
+Audit cycles for client billing stretch by weeks because finance must manually trace each expense back to engagement terms, contractual language, and approval chains.
+The more billable consultants you run, the faster that friction compounds into margin leakage and delayed cash conversion.

 Why Generic Tools Fail